-Although the railroad referred to this location as McVeytown, McVeytown was technically on the opposite side of the Juniata River and was originally founded as ______.
+Although the railroad referred to this location as McVeytown, McVeytown was technically on the opposite side of the Juniata River.
 The village on the railroad side of the river was Manayunk.
 The Pennsylvania Railroad reached McVeytown in 1849.
 Public passenger train service to and from McVeytown commenced on Christmas Eve, December 24, 1849.

 From volume eight, number three, of The Keystone: